 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town reports deferred outflows of resources in its government-wide financial statements relative to pension-related transactions as well as certain Electric Light transactions.
 The Town does not report deferred outflows of resources in its governmental funds financial statements.
+Deferred pensions will be recognized into pension expense within the next five years.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town reports deferred inflows of resources in its government-wide financial statements relative to certain Electric Light transactions.
-The Town reports unavailable revenues as deferred inflows of resources in its governmental funds financial statements
+The Town reports deferred inflows of resources in its government-wide financial statements relative to certain Electric Light transactions and pension-related transactions.
+The deferred pensions will be recognized as reductions to pension expense within the next five years.
+The Town reports unavailable revenues as deferred inflows of resources in its governmental funds financial statements.
+These amounts will be recognized as an inflow of resources in the period that the amounts become available.